-Co-creation facilitator (ICLEI) will:
+Co-creation facilitator (ICLEI) should:

-- Establish the framework for co-creation. - Facilitate joint partner calls and four co-creation workshops. - Provide feedback on proposed agendas for workshops and meetings.
+- Establish and maintain the framework for co-creation. - Facilitate regular joint city calls and four co-creation workshops. - Provide feedback to all research partners on proposed agendas for workshops and meetings. - Update the monthly blog entry with key points from regular joint city calls.

-Local stakeholders will:
+Local stakeholders should:

-- Engage with activities identified in local work plans as led by city partners. - Possibly engage in project activities (workshops, meetings, calls etc.) as deemed of use and interest.
+• Engage with activities identified in local work plans as led by city partners.

+• Engage in project activities (workshops, meetings, calls etc.) as deemed of use and interest.